which tcp ip utility gives youthe following output

 Conclusion

 The tools discussed—traceroute, netstat, nslookup, tracert, ifconfig, and ip—are foundational for network diagnostics and management.
-Each serves a distinct purpose: tracing network paths, monitoring connections, resolving DNS, and configuring interfaces.
+That's why each serves a distinct purpose: tracing network paths, monitoring connections, resolving DNS, and configuring interfaces.
 Together, they empower users to identify bottlenecks, resolve connectivity issues, and optimize network performance.

-Here's a good example: combining traceroute with netstat can reveal whether delays occur at specific hops or within local connections.
-On top of that, similarly, nslookup ensures DNS resolution is functioning correctly, while ip or ifconfig verifies interface configurations.
+Here's one way to look at it: combining traceroute with netstat can reveal whether delays occur at specific hops or within local connections.
 Mastery of these tools is essential for network administrators, developers, and end-users alike, enabling proactive troubleshooting and efficient network maintenance.
-As networks grow in complexity, these utilities remain indispensable for maintaining reliability and security in both local and global infrastructures.
+In practice, similarly, nslookup ensures DNS resolution is functioning correctly, while ip or ifconfig verifies interface configurations.
+As networks grow in complexity, these utilities remain indispensable for maintaining reliability and security in both local and global infrastructures Small thing, real impact.
+Turns out it matters..